Genetic studies on Moroccans: Prehistory and antiquity

+History

 Early Arab era

 In 670 AD, the first Arab conquest of the North African coastal plain took place under Uqba ibn Nafi, a general serving under the Umayyads of Damascus.
 The Umayyad Muslims brought their language, their system of government, and Islam to Morocco.
 Many of the Berbers slowly converted to Islam, mostly after Arab rule had receded.
 The first independent Berber state in the area of modern Morocco was the Kingdom of Nekor, an emirate in the Rif Mountains.
 It was founded by Salih I ibn Mansur in 710, as a client state to the Rashidun Caliphate.
 After the outbreak of the Great Berber Revolt in 739, the Berbers formed other independent states such as the Miknasa of Sijilmasa and the Barghawata.

-According to medieval legend, Idris ibn Abdallah had fled to Morocco after the Abbasids' massacre of his tribe in Iraq.
+Idris ibn Abdallah had fled to Morocco after the Abbasids' massacre of his tribe in Iraq.
 He convinced the Awraba Berber tribes to break their allegiance to the distant Abbasid caliphs in Baghdad and he founded the Idrisid Dynasty in 788.
 The Idrisids established Fes as their capital and Morocco became a centre of Muslim learning and a major regional power.
 The Idrissids were ousted in 927 by the Fatimid Caliphate and their Miknasa allies.
 After Miknasa broke off relations with the Fatimids in 932, they were removed from power by the Maghrawa of Sijilmasa in 980.